dbeef/spelunky-ds/README.md

 <p> 1) Download devkitPro for your platform from their official website: https://devkitpro.org/wiki/Getting_Started </p>
 <p> 2) Set up a few environment variables, as shown in their tutorial  </p>
 <p> 3) cd to the spelunky-ds directory and type 'make'  </p>

+<h2 align="center"> Running </h2>
+<p> For running on a PC I preffer an emulator called Desmume. type 'desmume spelunky.nds' for running. </p>
+<p> For running on an NDS I use 'R4i-3DS-RTS-WiFi' (oh boy) card, but it's probably going to work on any other card.
+Just make sure, you have NDS program called 'moonshell', which helps running homebrew.

 <h2 align="center"> Tools I use </h2>
 <ul>